Understanding the Different Types of Water

 What If the Water Damage Caused Mold?

 Finding mold in the house is scary, and it is important that you immediately take action to avoid the mold spreading and causing harm to your home or your family.
 There are steps you can take to remove the mold yourself, but you have to be sure you have removed all of it.
-If at any point you are questioning yourself contact a professional.
+If you are questioning yourself at any point, contact a professional.

 Take the Proper Safety Precautions